zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 QAOA
 ----

-The Quantum Approximate Optimization Algorithm is implemented by the :class:`orquestra.vqa.algorithms.QAOA` class.
-The  :meth:`orquestra.vqa.algorithms.QAOA.default` method constructs :class:`QAOA` object using Fahri ansatz with specified number of layers.
+The Quantum Approximate Optimization Algorithm is implemented by the :class:`QAOA <orquestra.vqa.algorithms.QAOA>` class.
+The  :meth:`default <orquestra.vqa.algorithms.QAOA.default>` method constructs :class:`QAOA` object using Fahri ansatz with specified number of layers.
 Using class' initializer, one can further customize what ansatz is used.

 QCBM
 ----

-The Quantum Circuit Born Machine algorithm is implemented by the :class:`orquestra.vqa.algorithms.QCBM` class.
+The Quantum Circuit Born Machine algorithm is implemented by the :class:`QCBM <orquestra.vqa.algorithms.QCBM>` class.
 Contrary  to the previously discussed algorithms, in QCBM one cannot customize what ansatz is used.
-The :meth:`orquestra.vqa.algorithms.QAOA.default` allows for configuring target measurement distribution and number of layers.
+The :meth:`default <orquestra.vqa.algorithms.QAOA.default>` allows for configuring target measurement distribution and number of layers.
 One can also configure estimation method, just like in case of QAOA and VQE.
-Using :meth:`orquestra.vqa.algorithms.QCBM` initializer allows for more advanced customization of estimation method, but otherwise doesn't differ from the :meth:`default` method.
+Using :class:`QAOA <orquestra.vqa.algorithms.QCBM>` initializer allows for more advanced customization of estimation method, but otherwise doesn't differ from the :meth:`default` method.

 Details of running VQAs
 =======================